mgcordova/homesoc/README.md

 <h2>Create a Virtual Network</h2>

-<p>Create a virutal network, make sure it is in the same region as your resource group and put it in the resource group you just created.
+<p>Create a virtual network, make sure it is in the same region as your resource group and put it in the resource group you just created.
 Leave all settings to default and create the virtual network.</p>

 ![image](https://github.com/user-attachments/assets/7ec347b9-0d03-4ac1-a793-ef90452c5396)